Twisters (film): Plot

-Meteorology student Kate Carter works in Oklahoma with storm chasers Javi, Praveen, Addy, and Kate's boyfriend Jeb, to test a theory that launching sodium polyacrylate beads into a tornado might reduce its intensity.
-The attempt is unsuccessful as the tornado suddenly intensifies into an EF5, killing Jeb, Addy, and Praveen while Javi and Kate survive.
-Traumatized and wracked with guilt, Kate quits storm chasing.
+Kate Carter works in Oklahoma with storm chasers Javi, Addy, Praveen, and her boyfriend, Jeb.
+Alongside a Dorothy V doppler, the team launches barrels of sodium polyacrylate beads into a tornado in hopes of reducing its intensity and securing funding for further research.
+However, the crew is caught in the middle as it intensifies into an EF5.
+Addy, Praveen, and Jeb are killed, while Kate and Javi survive.

-Five years later, Kate works at an NOAA office in New York City.
-Javi, working for mobile tornado radar company StormPAR, offers Kate a position with his team to test a new tornado scanning system using phased-array radar.
-Kate initially declines, but Javi sends a news report about a tornado that has destroyed a town.
-Kate and Javi join the StormPAR team in Oklahoma, including Javi's business partner, Scott.
-Meanwhile, popular YouTube storm chaser Tyler Owens, known as the "Tornado Wrangler", also arrives from Arkansas looking to capitalize on a predicted tornado outbreak.
-Tyler is joined by his crew of Boone, Dani, Dexter, and Lily, as well as British journalist Ben, who is writing a piece on storm chasing.
+Five years later, Kate works at a NOAA office in New York City.
+Javi, working for mobile tornado radar company Storm Par, offers Kate a one-week position with his team to test a new 3D tornado scanning system using phased-array radar.
+Kate only accepts after Javi sends a news report about a tornado destroying a town.
+Kate and Javi join the Storm Par team in Oklahoma, which includes Javi's business partner Scott.
+Popular YouTube storm chaser Tyler Owens, known as the "Tornado Wrangler", also arrives in Oklahoma from Arkansas looking to capitalize on a predicted tornado outbreak.
+Tyler is joined by his crew of Boone, Dani, Dexter, and Lily, as well as British journalist Ben.

-StormPAR and Tyler's crew chase an EF1 tornado that touched down on a nearby wind farm, which the StormPAR team intends to scan using three radar scanners.
-Kate suffers a panic attack, rendering her unable to help Javi set up the final scanner.
-The next day, the team tracks a storm that produces another EF1 and a Satellite tornado that splits off.
-StormPAR chases the satellite as it intensifies into an EF3; they successfully deploy the scanners, although one is lost to the tornado while Kate and Javi barely escape its path.
-They drive to the nearby tornado-ravaged town of Crystal Springs to help recovery efforts, along with Tyler's crew.
-Having initially dismissed Tyler and his team as glory hounds, Kate is surprised to learn they use merchandise profits to aid tornado victims while StormPAR investor Marshall Riggs profiteers from StormPAR's work by purchasing tornado-damaged land at low prices.
+Storm Par and Tyler's crew chase an EF1 tornado that has touched down in a nearby wind farm.
+Kate experiences a panic attack, rendering her unable to help Javi set up the third and final scanner needed for 3D imaging and she instead drives away.
+The team tracks another storm which produces another EF1, that also produces a Satellite that splits off.
+Storm Par chases the Satellite after noticing that it is intensifying, but as it reaches EF3 strength, it takes out the third scanner.
+Kate and Javi barely escape and drive to the nearby tornado-ravaged town of Crystal Springs to help recovery efforts, along with Tyler's crew.
+Having dismissed Tyler and his team as glory hounds, Kate is surprised to learn they use merchandise profits to aid tornado victims, while Storm Par investor Marshall Riggs profiteers by purchasing tornado-damaged land.